 While interned in the Topaz camp, he sketched the haunting scenes that would later be published as Topaz Moon.
 He told his fellow internees that they could either be bitter and look down at the barren ground and focus on that, or look past the barbed wire and see the beauty of the mountains nine miles in the distance.

 After the war, Obata and his family returned to the West Coast and started their lives over.
 Obata was reinstated as a professor at UC Berkeley.
 His work blended the traditions and techniques of Japanese and European art as well as brought Asian sensitivities of nature to America.

-President Roosevelt signed Executive Order 9066, and Congress, the military, and the Supreme Court said it was legal to lock up American citizens of Japanese descent.
+In February 1942, President Roosevelt signed Executive Order 9066, and Congress, the military, and the Supreme Court said it was legal to lock up American citizens of Japanese descent.
 Years later they would confess that what they did was immoral and wrong.
 Historians have said the American system of justice failed its own citizens because of “wartime hysteria, racial prejudice, and the failure of political leadership.”